12 MIN READ

 2. Set Expectations

-Maintaining a clean and hygienic workplace is a team effort, so your people need to understand what's expected of them, too.
+Maintaining a clean and hygienic workplace is a team effort!
+So make sure all your people understand what's expected of them.

 First, clearly identify the behaviors that you want to see.
-These could include everyone sanitizing their shared keyboards at the end of each day, for example, or taking turns to load the dishwasher.
+These could include everyone sanitizing their shared keyboards at the end of each day, for example, washing hands regularly, or taking turns to load the dishwasher.

 Share these expectations in team meetings or company updates, and include them in your staff handbook, so that new hires know what to expect.